dougeby/IntuneDocs/InTuneDocs/DeployUse/create-and-deploy-mobile-app-management-policies-with-microsoft-intune.md

     > [!TIP]
     > If this is the first time you are using the Azure portal, read [Azure portal for Microsoft Intune MAM policies](azure-portal-for-microsoft-intune-mam-policies.md) first to get familiar with the portal.

 2. In the **Settings** blade, choose **App policy**.
-This opens the **App policy** blade where you'll create new policies and edit existing policies.
+This opens the **App policy** blade, where you'll create new policies and edit existing policies.
 Choose **Add a policy**.

     ![Screenshot of the App policy blade with the Add a policy menu option highlighted ](../media/AppManagement/AzurePortal_MAM_AddPolicy.png)

 3. Type a name for the policy, add a brief description, and select the platform type to create a policy for iOS or Android.
 You can create more than one policy for each platform.

     ![Screenshot of the Add a policy blade](../media/AppManagement/AzurePortal_MAM_AddPolicy_only.png)

-4. Choose **Apps** to open the **Apps blade** where a list of available apps is displayed.
-You can select one or more apps from the list that you want to associate with the policy that you are creating.
-One you have selected the apps, choose the **Select** button at the bottom of the **Apps** blade to save your selection.
+4. Choose **Apps** to open the **Apps blade**, where a list of available apps is displayed.
+Select one or more apps from the list that you want to associate with the policy that you are creating.
+Once you have selected the apps, choose **Select** at the bottom of the **Apps** blade to save your selection.

     > [!IMPORTANT]
     > You must select at least one app to create a policy.

 5. On the **Add a policy blade**, choose **Configure required settings** to open the policy settings blade.

-    There are two categories of policy settings,**Data relocation** and **Access**.
+    There are two categories of policy settings, **Data relocation** and **Access**.
 Data relocation policies are applicable to data movement in and out of the apps, while the access polices determine how the end user accesses the apps in a work context.
-    To get you started the policy settings have default values.
+    To get you started, the policy settings have default values.
 You do not have to make any changes if the default values meet your requirements.

     > [!TIP]
     > These policy settings are enforced only when using apps in the work context.
 When the end user uses the app to do a personal task, they will not be affected by these policies.

     ![Screenshot of the settings blade along with the Add a policy blade](../media/AppManagement/AzurePortal_MAM_PolicySettings.png)

 6. Choose **OK** to save this configuration.
 You are now back in the **Add a policy** blade.
 Choose **Create** to create the policy and save your settings.

     ![Screenshot of the Add a policy blade showing that the Apps and Settings have been configured](../media/AppManagement/AzurePortal_MAM_CreatePolicy.png)

 When you finish creating a policy as described in the previous procedure, it is not deployed to any users.
-Follow the steps described below to deploy the policy.
+To deploy a policy, see the following section, "Deploy a policy to users."

 > [!IMPORTANT]
 > If you create a MAM policy for an app using the Intune admin console and a MAM policy using the Azure portal, the policy you created using the Azure portal takes precedence.
-However, the reporting in the Intune or Configuration Manager console will report the policy settings created from the Azure  portal.
+However, the reporting in the Intune or Configuration Manager console will report the policy settings created from the Intune admin console.
 For example:
 >
-> -   You created a mobile application management policy in the Intune admin console that blocks copy from an app.
+> -   You created a MAM policy in the Intune admin console that blocks copy from an app.
-> -   You created a mobile app management policy in the Azure console that allows copy from an app
+> -   You created a MAM policy in the Azure console that allows copy from an app.
 > -   You associate both of these policies to the same app.
-> -   The result is that the policy you created from the Azure console takes precedence and copy is allowed.
+> -   The policy you created from the Azure console takes precedence, and copy is allowed.
 > -   However, status and reports in the Intune console will incorrectly indicate that copy is blocked.

 ## Deploy a policy to users